 Downloadable Content/Email Marketing/Blogging: Email marketing and guest blog swaps are common in partnerships.
 For instance, you might agree to send an email to each others’ list every other month.
-Typically in these arrangements, firms don’t exchange lists with a partner; instead, each organization sends for the other.
+Typically in these arrangements, firms don’t exchange lists with their digital marketing partner; instead, each organization sends for the other.
 You might agree to write (and host) guest blog posts a little more frequently than you exchange emails — say monthly.
 You can make the most of these golden opportunities in front of a new audience by adding educational content to the mix.
-Offer a free white paper or research report in each email you send.
+Offer a free whitepaper or research report in each email you send.
 End your blog posts with a link to download related content.
 And be sure to gate at least some of your content so you can acquire email addresses and grow your firm’s list of contacts.

-Website/Online Advertising: You may want to offer your partner advertising, branding and marketing opportunities on your website.
+Website & Online Advertising: You may want to offer your partner advertising, branding and marketing opportunities on your website.
 If you sell ad space on your website or newsletter, for instance, include free ads as part of your partnership plan.
 Consider adding a Partners page or section to your website, as well.
 Ask your partner to provide relevant copy and graphics.
 This page can also tell your audience about any special pricing or packages they can get as a benefit of your partnership.

 - Download our free book Spiraling Up to learn how to develop a high-growth, high-value strategy for your firm.

 - Check out our free research-based book Inside the Buyer’s Brain to learn how your business development team can close more leads by understanding what the buyer really wants.